1to1’s Registered Dietitians (RDs) provide assessment, education and treatment for infants, children, adults and seniors.

-Where can I get help from a 1to1 Therapist?
+Where can I get help from a 1to1 Registered Dietitian?

-1to1 offers private Dietitian Services in the home, community across the GTA and at our clinic located in Markham.
+1to1 Therapy offers private Dietitian Services in the home, community in York Region, Peel Region and Toronto and at our clinic located in Markham

 - TPN (Total Parenteral Nutrition)

-- Transitional feeding – transition from tube to oral intake
+- Transitional feeding – transition from tube feeding to oral intake

 What is a Registered Dietitian?